Service Provider Interface (SPI)

 - r2dbc-postgres - native driver implemented for PostgreSQL.

 The following connection pool implementations are available for R2DBC:

 - r2dbc-pool - reactive connection pooling using Reactor Pool.

 Implementing a Driver

 R2DBC has a clearly-defined SPI, which you must implement to host a solution for your data store.
 To build an implementation, add the following artifact to your build:

 There are other parts to implement, but this is the core.

 Technology Compatibility Kit (TCK)

-R2DBC also has a suite of test cases to verify your support.
-Your data store implementation should import a test-scoped dependency on:
+R2DBC also has a suite of test cases to verify your driver’s support.
+Your data store implementation should import a test-scoped dependency on the following artifact:

-To run all the tests that are expected, write an implementation of the TCK’s
+To run all of the expected tests, write an implementation of the TCK’s